 This note will then be kept on file for you as evidence of your providing “reasonable justification”.

-The UK government recognise “persistent absenteeism” as absence of 10% or more.
-Therefore, any pupil with an attendance percentage of 90% or below would be considered as persistently absent and this leaves parents/carers open to the implications of the Education Act 1996: Section 444 (please see Legal implications within the Implications of poor attendance section below).
+Any attendance percentage below 96% is considered “low” and “persistent absenteeism” is recognised as of absence of 10% or more (i.e. <90%).
+Therefore, any pupil with “low” attendance (i.e. less than 96%) and especially with an attendance percentage of 90% or below (i.e. “Persistent Absence”) leaves parents/carers open to the implications of the Education Act 1996: Section 444 (please see Legal implications within the Implications of poor attendance section below).

 The following table shows estimated cumulative absent session thresholds for around 10% absence (i.e. the time that pupils would be off for each half-term if all half-terms were of equal length):